A half day study tour* piecing together the place of alcohol in the sickness and health care of the capital through history.

-The tour begins in Lincoln’s Inn Fields with a visit to the Hunterian Museum at the Royal College of Surgeons and concludes at the Royal College of Physicians with a tour of the more intoxicating items from the College’s collection and (non-alcoholic) refreshments.
+The tour begins in Lincoln’s Inn Fields at the site of the Hunterian Museum includes a visit to the British Museum and concludes at the Royal College of Physicians with a tour of the more intoxicating items from the College’s collection and (non-alcoholic) refreshments.

 “The Intoxicating Walk Down Gin Lane” is a unique experience, cutting a swathe through fashionable London from Bloomsbury to Fitzrovia and then The Regent’s Park, including a flying visit to the British Museum and a short break in insalubrious Soho.

 All to tell the story of a city and its sometimes tragic love affair with ‘the demon drink’.